 The Apostle team has spent significant time to develop and refine use cases that build on the research and development strengths of the team, and address high priority needs for the end users.
 The initial working group meeting had great participation from a number of participating agencies.
 Based on feedback from the working group, the team is now focussed on developing new ways to extract value from online footprints.
 The team will undertake regular demos as they further develop the initial prototype.
 The Apostle team has planned visits to several participating agencies to get a firsthand view on the current approaches used.
 The Apostleteam is ramping up with job openings available at UNSW, UTS and other research organisations.
 The initial cadre of PhD students at University of Adelaide is now being complemented with intakes at some of the newer participants.

-The Integrated Policing project is now being led by Matt Heather, an investigator seconded from the AFP.
-The project kicked off in January and will focus on the investigation process – developing a central platform to integrate and analyse data to help the investigator collate and analyse information from a ‘referral to brief’.
-The concept for this project is now being refined and will be further developed in collaboration with the AFP, AGD and ANZCTC.
+The Integrated Policing project kicked off in January and will focus on the investigation process – developing a central platform to integrate and analyse data to help the investigator collate and analyse information from a ‘referral to brief’.
+The concept for this project is now being refined and will be further developed in collaboration with the national security community.
 The project will have a very practical focus; building the “investigator mindset” into platform design.

 The Law & Policy team has made great progress on its first project – an international comparative study of law & policy for big data analysis in national security.
 The Australian chapter of their report is currently under review, and will soon be accompanied by similar reports from Canada and the UK.
 The consolidated recommendations from these reports will guide the rest of the work in the D2D CRC Law & Policy program.
 The team is currently soliciting new project proposals and has engaged closely with AGD, AFP, and CRIMTRAC.